 The children then have to run across the forest without getting caught by the monster.
 If the monster manages to catch them, they become monsters as well.

 This fun and frolic will continue until one child gets caught.
 The last child who has not gotten caught at all is then the winner.

 Also called musical chairs, this is one of the oldest and most fun birthday games for everyone, children and adults included.

-Get the children to dance to some music, when the music ends they have to quickly find a chair and sit.
+Get the children to dance to some music when the music ends they have to quickly find a chair and sit.
 The last one to sit or the one that’s left without a chair is out.
 The last child that is still left dancing is then the winner.

+Chinese puzzle is a birthday party game where kids of all age can play.
 One child closes their eyes, and all the other children are in a circle while holding hands.
 Without breaking the human chain, the children have to tie themselves into the most complex knots possible.

 Once they’re ready, the child with the closed eyes is supposed to come back and open the knot, while being careful as to not break any of the links.